Man shot by American Fork police confirmed as suspect in weapons crime | Gephardt Daily

 Officers found that approximately 21 shots had been fired from a 9mm handgun at the gate’s lock.
 Investigators believed it was Ballew who burglarized the business, shot the lock, and took the vehicle that had been impounded.
 Ballew was the driver of the vehicle when it was impounded and had been at the tow yard earlier in the day to retrieve a piece of property.

-On Wednesday afternoon, American Fork police issued the news alert, asking the public to be on the lookout for Ballow, who was considered armed and dangerous.
-Officers also alerted police in nearby states before Ballow was located.
+On Wednesday afternoon, American Fork police issued the news alert, asking the public to be on the lookout for Ballew, who was considered armed and dangerous.
+Officers also alerted police in nearby states before Ballew was located.

 Ballew was taken to an area hospital after being shot Wednesday night.